atwardosz-reef/handbook/README.md

 ### Set this repository as watched

 Go [here](https://github.com/reef-technologies/handbook/subscription) and select ***watching***.
-This will send you an email whenever this repository is updated.
-This is useful to keep up with the training video/article list, description of chat channels and meaning of projects in the time tracker.
+If you do that, you will be sent an email whenever this repository is updated.
+It will help you keep up with the training content list, chat channel descriptions, and project descriptions for the time tracker.

-**WARNING:** if the document was updated after you started reading it and before you set the repository to watched, you could miss an update.
+**WARNING:** If the document was updated after you started reading it and before you set the repository to watched, you could miss an update.
 Check the latest changes [here](https://github.com/reef-technologies/handbook/commits/master) after subscribing to updates.

 ### Avatars

-Please add your photo (one that shows your face clearly without sunglasses etc) to all services that we use: Slack, Github, time tracker, Trello, Atlassian account etc. It is recommended to add it to [gravatar](https://gravatar.com), then It will load up automatically to many services.
-Avatars are important, especially on non-small teams, but also everywhere in context of communication with the customer (or ourselves), where we want to be recognized as human beings rather than lines of text.
-Cultural differences, timezones and language barriers make communication a challenge - lets make it at least slightly easier by showing a smiling face to the customer and his team.
+Please add your photo to all services that we use: Slack, Github, Hubstaff, Trello, Atlassian etc. Your face should be clearly visible: no sunglasses etc. We recommended that you add it to [gravatar](https://gravatar.com), then it will automatically load up to many services.
+Avatars are important, especially on non-small teams, but also everywhere in context of communication with the clients or other members of the company.
+We want to be recognized as human beings rather than just lines of text.
+Cultural differences, timezones and language barriers make communication a challenge - let's make it at least slightly easier by showing a smiling face to the customer and his team.

 Why no sunglasses?
-Please imagine the company in a few years, where almost every avatar on slack looks the same: either a sunglassed person or a 10-pixel high character on the top or bottom of a mountain.
+Please imagine the company in a few years, where almost every avatar on Slack looks the same: either a sunglassed person or a 10-pixel high character on the top or bottom of a mountain.
 That won't work.
 Therefore we should all use clear pictures from the beginning.

 ## 6. Communication